ElvinGarcia/Kids_learning_resources/README.md

 - Hi, I'm a FullStack Developer form New York that is trying to do his part during the COVID-19 pandemic by helping other. 🏡

-- This repo contains a list of available educational resources that I had found helpful in self teaching my daughter during the these trying times.
+- This repo contains a list of available educational resources that I had found helpful in self teaching stay at home kids during these trying times.

 ## 🎟 Ticket Submit